monological/cetra/README.md

 - The header files are in the ./build/external/include directory.
 - The libcetra library is installed in ./build.

+The cmake build script also copies over the models, shaders and textures to the build directory.
+The render executable expects these to be there.

 The `render` exe is built to look for the libraries locally.

 ## Run